-Charter Communications, Inc., CenturyLink, Time Warner Cable Company, CenturyLink, Suddenlink, and Suddenlink Communications are some prominent firms with considerable interest in employing a large team of Broadband Technicians.
-For Broadband Technicians, comfortable salaries can be found at Time Warner Cable Company; in fact, median earnings sit around $52K, the highest in the area.
+Charter Communications, Inc., Time Warner Cable Company, CenturyLink, Suddenlink, and Suddenlink Communications are some prominent firms with considerable interest in employing a large team of Broadband Technicians.
+For Broadband Technicians, comfortable salaries can be found at Time Warner Cable Company; in fact, median earnings sit around $51K, the highest in the area.

 Pay by Experience Level for Broadband Technician